redhat-italy/keycloak-spid-provider/README.md

 Select the target realm (or create one if required).

-The following instructions can be reused to define all the allowed Identity Providers that SPID supports.
+The following instructions can be reused to define all of the Identity Providers supported by SPID.

 ### Setup a custom "First Broker Login" Authentication Flow